First Things First: Your Website Matters. A Lot.

 Maybe your last staff headshots were in the era of polyester and big perms.
 Maybe you have re-branded and all your products have a different logo on them.

 Images can be just as important as words, so make sure the imagery on your site reflects where your company is today.
-Evaluate your photography once a quarter and make a plan for replacing those that are outdated.
+Evaluate your photography and make a plan for replacing photographs that are outdated.
+A little bit of your budget dedicated to custom photography that showcases your people and your operations can go a long way in building trust and showing your “authentic” face online.

-There are lots of ways you can update your website without unearthing a big project and these four are an easy place to start.
-Most website platforms, like WordPress, make it easy for users to perform website updates on their own.
+There are lots of ways you can update your website without unearthing a big project and these suggestions are an easy place to start.
+Most website platforms, like WordPress, make it easy for users to perform website updates on their own and many digital agencies, like Engenius, can manage your website for you.

 Wondering how your website can be improved?
 Need guidance on what updates are most important for your business?
 Please don’t hesitate to reach out to us if you have any lingering questions.
 We’re happy to help.